VATSALVARSHNEY108/B.O.I.-MARK-2/docs/ENHANCED_GUI_GUIDE.md

 ## Conclusion

-The Enhanced Modern GUI transforms the VATSAL AI experience with a beautiful, professional interface that makes automation a joy to use.
+The Enhanced Modern GUI transforms the BOI (Barely Obeys Instructions) experience with a beautiful, professional interface that makes automation a joy to use.
 Enjoy the improved design and user experience! ✨